Soluto/stitch/docs/plugins.md

 Stitch loads plugins from a specific location that can be configured by the environment variable `PLUGINS_DIR`.
 Each file or folder at the root level is loaded.
 It can be a single javascript file, a directory containing `index.js` file, or a directory with a `package.json` file that has the `main` property.

-The plugin file cannot require npm modules.
-It should export one of the following:
+Plugin should export one of the following:

 1. An object implementing the StitchPlugin interface (see below)
 2. A promise to the object as described in (1)